wilmoore/homebrew-home/README.md

 # Homebrew @ $HOME

-> A alternative Homebrew installation script that eliminates annoying `brew doctor` notices by putting Homebrew into `~/.homebrew` instead of `/usr/local`.
+> An alternative Homebrew installation script that eliminates annoying `brew doctor` notices by putting Homebrew into `~/.homebrew` instead of `/usr/local`.

 ## Benefits